hauberk-app/docs/docs/domains.md

 *On the Pro plan you can create as many domains as you need.*

 > Best practice is to use a subdomain to segment your reputation based on topic or purpose.
-(For example: auth.example.com - transaction email, hello.example.com - marketing email)

-For example: use `auth.yourdomain.com` for sending password reset emails, use `updates.yourdomain.com` for sending monthly account statements.
+(For example: use `auth.yourdomain.com` for sending password reset emails, use `updates.yourdomain.com` for sending monthly account statements, and use `hello.yourdomain.com` for marketing emails.)

 ## 2. Verify DNS Records